bielbienne/bst.pygasus.core/README.rst

 Define a schema (schema.py)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With this schema different ExtJs-Classes, like form, store or model are on the fly auto generated.
+With this schema different ExtJS-Classes like form, store or model, are auto generated on the fly.
 Look at the package bst.pygasus.scaffolding for the supported types and class generation.
-Feel free to extend your own generation of ExtJs classes for your project.
-This schema will also be used to transform json to a python model or the revers.
+Feel free to extend this with your own generators of ExtJS classes for your project.
+This schema will also be used to transform json to a python model or vice versa.

 .. code:: python